CSI Aviation: 2017–present

 In 2019, CSI was awarded a position on a $5.7 billion contract to provide worldwide airlift services for the US Department of Defense (DoD).
 The firm-fixed-price indefinite-delivery, indefinite-quantity contract was awarded by the US Transportation Command (TRANSCOM).

-Also in 2019, CSI began operating daily flights under contract for the U.S. Navy between West Palm Beach, FL and a Navy Base in Bahama Islands.
+Also in 2019, CSI began operating daily flights under contract for the U.S. Navy between West Palm Beach, FL and a Navy Base in the Bahama Islands.

+In 2020, CSI was tasked by U.S. Health and Human Services to airlift almost two thousand passengers from a cruise ship docked in Oakland, CA due to an outbreak of COVID-19.

+In February 2025, U.S. Immigration and Customs Enforcement awarded CSI a no-bid contract worth $128 million to deport illegal immigrants pursuant to enforcement of the Alien Enemies Act.
+This was after 2024 when CSI provided space for Donald Trump to conduct a rally for his presidential campaign in Albuquerque.

+On August 5, 2025 a Beechcraft King Air 300 operated by CSI crashed while approaching Chinle Municipal Airport, Arizona, killing all four occupants on board.

 Fleet

+Current fleet

+As of August 2025, CSI Aviation operates the following aircraft:

-CSI operates a fleet of twin engine high performance Beechcraft turboprops.
+CSI operates a fleet of twin-engine high-performance Beechcraft turboprops.
 These aircraft are preferred for their excellent safety record, comfort, speed, and reliability.
 All aircraft operated by CSI are flown by two type rated pilots.

-The CSI Aviation fleet includes the following aircraft (as of October, 2020):